 Do you need to learn or know how to clear the Terminal or Bash history on macOS?
 I notice that it tracks what was entered previously by myself or those sharing the system so when I am done in the Terminal, I enter the following.

 rm ~/.bash_history; history -c (May not work in macOS Catalina.)

-It is two lines of code that is separated by a semicolon to make it simple to execute.
+It is two lines of code that are separated by a semicolon to make it simple to execute.

 By using rm ~/.bash_history, it temporarily removes or deletes ~/.bash_history.
 Once you start to use the Terminal, it is recreated and produces an output when history is executed.
 To make sure no one knows you executed the remove command, you execute history -c as it clears the history for the current shell.